robstoll/atrium/README.md

     //     ◾ ▶ size: 0        (kotlin.Int <1712536284>)
     //         ◾ to be: 2        (kotlin.Int <2080166188>)
 ```
-Another example: assert the person has children which are all adults (assuming 18 as legal age).
+Another example: assert the person has children which are all adults (assuming 18 is the age of majority).
 ```kotlin
 fun Assert<Person>.hasAdultChildren() = apply {
     property(Person::children)